julia-pav/peter3-calc/README.md

-Hello world!
+Hello, world!
 The source code for this app comes from github of my mentor https://github.com/vrakitine to whom I am very grateful for our collaboration!
 So let's get started!

 # Mini Calculator